sean28/MixMD/README.md

 In mixed-solvent molecular dynamics (MixMD) simulations, a rational combination of different molecular probes greatly enhances the detection of cryptic pockets and potential binding hotspots in biomolecules.
 This guide summarizes the properties, classifications.

-MixMD System Builder is a web-based application for generating mixed-solvent molecular simulation systems.
+**MixMD System Builder** is a web-based application for generating mixed-solvent molecular simulation systems.
 It supports protein structure upload, flexible probe selection, box configuration, and automatic topology generation.
 Users can easily integrate custom molecules and apply optional solvation and ionization, resulting in ready-to-use simulation packages.
 I redeployed this online tool in my repository and you can use this tool for free by clicking <a href="https://skvohekthzsp.ap-southeast-1.clawcloudrun.com">here</a>.
+<div style="text-align: justify"> <br> </div>

+**Probe GridMap Builder** is a lightweight web interface designed for analyzing MD trajectories (in .trr or .nc formats) using AMBER’s cpptraj backend.
+It enables users to generate grid-based interaction maps between protein structures and solvent probe atoms across dynamic frames.

 <div style="text-align: justify"> <br> </div>
 ---